'The most important issue to come before the city this century'

 Edward Jones had been in an unenviable quandary since early 1965 as a consequence of the dual position he occupied as both the Attorney General and the MP for Derry.

-Though instrumental in convincing Herbert Kirk of the need to reassure the public here over the future of Magee by making his “strongly-held” views on the matter “extremely clear” to the Minister of Education, Jones found it difficult to walk the tightrope between his constituents and the Government through a tense February and March 1965, according to the Cabinet minutes of the
+Though instrumental in convincing Herbert Kirk of the need to reassure the public in Derry over the future of Magee by making his “strongly-held” views on the matter “extremely clear” to the Minister of Education, Jones found it difficult to walk the tightrope between his constituents and the Government through a tense February and March 1965, according to the Cabinet minutes of the time.

 This was made clear in a letter to CJ Bateman at the Cabinet Secretariat on February 11, 1965.